Find out more about our graduates and how the MSc Advanced Professional Practice in Neurological Rehabilitation has helped them progess.

 Angie Logan – graduate profile

-Angie Logan has completed her undergraduate degree, postgraduate degree, and is now undertaking her PhD at Plymouth University.Find out more about Angie's experience at Plymouth University
+Angie Logan has completed her undergraduate degree, postgraduate degree, and is now undertaking her PhD at the University of Plymouth.Find out more about Angie's experience at the University of Plymouth

 Angie Logan works at the Lanyon Stroke Rehabilitation Unit, Camborne & Redruth Community Hospital, Cornwall.

 "The structure and content of the MSc offered at the University of Plymouth suited my personal requirements more than other universities because I wanted a combination of modules that would complement and enhance my clinical practice as well as those that would develop my research knowledge and skills.
 Location of the university and flexibility of the delivery of the modules were important to me – the combination of block face-to-face and distance modules meant I could maximise study time as well as access teaching staff whenever I needed to.

 The MSc needed to be specific and relevant to my clinical practice as a stroke specialist physiotherapist.
 Ultimately I wanted to be a better clinician, to develop myself professionally by improving my knowledge of neurological anatomy/physiology; neuroscience and rehabilitation as well as being able to critically appraise and implement up-to-date evidence into my clinical practice.
 I also hoped that the knowledge, skills and clinical experience gained would enable me to maximise the quality of life and functional movement for my patients both in my day-to-day clinical practice, as well as provide the opportunity to contribute to the existing evidence base in stroke rehabilitation.